HarshitRuwali/Face_Recognition/README.md

 # Face_Recognition
- Recognizes a face from the input feed.
+ Recognises a face from the input feed.